Position: Permaculture Internship Program

 trentrhode gmail.com* briefly explaining why you'd like to do this internship, how long of a learning work exchange program you are interested in, possible start and end dates, and your experience with permaculture, ecology, organic gardening/farming, or agriculture in general.
 You may call 705-313-4769 for more information.

-When applying, please indicate that you saw this posting at FoodWork.ca.
+Please indicate you saw this posting at FoodWork.ca.

 *Email: The e-mail address above has been masked to prevent spam.
 Please copy the address or type it manually, add the @ sign, remove “mask” and any spaces.